mlysy/kalmantv/README.md

 ## Usage

 The usage of the library can be demonstrated through this simple example.
-Here we use the `KalmanTV` class from the `kalmantv.cython` module.
-The same class is defined in `kalmantv.eigen` and `kalmantv.numba` with exactly the same methods and signatures.
+We use the `kalmantv` functions from `kalmantv.jax`.

 Suppose we start with given mean and variance of the priror, `mu_state_past` and `var_state_past`, our goal is to compute `mu_state_filt` and `var_state_filt` at the next time step.
 We define `mu_state_pred` and `var_state_pred` for the prediction step in the Kalman filtering algorithm.
 More details can be found in the documentation.